The drop-ship's altitude warning had been going off for about ninety seconds.

 Kikaru tapped her comms-chip once.
 "Acknowledged.
 East rocks.
 We jump."

 The drop-ship banked.
 Through the open bay door Caleb saw the corruption from inside it for the first time, and the inside of it was worse than the long view had been from miles out.
-The valley below them was not ground.
-The valley was a slow-moving mass of dark veined material that pulsed in a rhythm just slightly off from a heartbeat, and the mist coming off it carried specks of something Caleb did not let himself identify.
+The valley below had become a slow-moving mass of dark veined material, pulsing in a rhythm just slightly off from a heartbeat.
+The mist coming off it carried specks of something Caleb refused to identify.
 The mountain shoulder they were aiming for was rock.
 He could see that.
 The rock was an island.

-A red bolt of lightning went up past the cabin door from below, which was the wrong direction for lightning to go.
-Iharu had stopped looking bored.
+A red bolt of lightning climbed past the cabin door from below, which was the wrong direction for lightning to go.
+Iharu had stopped pretending to be bored.

 "Boots in fifteen," Kikaru said.